Saturday, April 29, 2023

 ........................................

-Make the kubba balls by taking a piece of the dough, size of a golf ball, flatten it into a thin concave disc (a wok-like disc)-- you need to make it as thin as you possibly can to avoid ending up with tough kubbas -- and put about one tablespoon of the filling in the middle.
+Make the kubba balls by taking a piece of the dough, the size of a golf ball, flatten it into a thin concave disc (a wok-like disc)-- you need to make it as thin as you possibly can to avoid ending up with tough kubba -- and put about one tablespoon of the filling in the middle.
 Gather the ends to close it, and roll it into a ball between the palms.
 Remember to handle the dough with slightly moistened fingers.
 It sometimes happens that while shaping the dough tears at places, especially when you are trying to make it as thin as possible.
 The way to fix this is to take a small piece of dough, flatten it between your fingers, slightly wet the torn area, and patch it.
 Put the finished pieces on a tray, in one layer.
 And use when the soup is ready.

 Preparing the soup: